Artistic Coloring: 3 Mistakes Everyone Makes with Popular Stamps and Line Art

 No stamp artist ever sketches out a stamp and says “Voila!
 This is done!”

-Stamps are made with the intention that you will complete the project.
+Stamps are made with the intention that YOU will complete the project.

 The stamp artists wants you to add color, value, texture, light, shadow, depth, dimension, personality, and love.

 On some level, many card makers don’t quite understand this.
 The lack of understanding is why you’ll see so many cards with just the image stamped or embossed on white paper.
 No coloring.
-Nothing but some pretty paper around it.
+Nothing but pretty paper around it.

 They’re treating the stamp like it’s something worth framing, charishing, and celebrating.